North Korea's Kim shows off banned missiles to Russian minister | Law-Order

 Russia's defence minister accompanied North Korean leader Kim Jong Un to a defence exhibition that featured the North's banned ballistic missiles as the neighbours pledged to boost ties, North Korean state media reported on Thursday.
 The Russian minister, Sergei Shoigu, and a Chinese delegation led by a Communist Party Politburo member arrived in North Korea this week for the 70th anniversary of the end of the Korean War, celebrated in North Korea as "Victory Day".

+Shoigu gave Kim a letter from Russian President Vladimir Putin acknowledging that backing.
+"Strong support from the DPRK for the special military operation in Ukraine, (and) solidarity with Russia on key international issues further emphasise our common interest and determination to oppose the policy of the collective West, which prevents the establishment of a truly multipolar, just world order," it read, according to the Russian state news agency RIA.

 State media photographs showed Kim and his guests at a display of some of the North's ballistic missiles in multi-axle transporter launchers.
 Another image showed what analysts said appeared to be a new drone.
-"We've come a long way from when North Korea would avoid showing off its nuclear capabilities when senior foreign dignitaries from Russia and China were in town," said Ankit Panda of the U.S.-based Carnegie Endowment for International Peace, calling the tour "remarkable".
+"We've come a long way from when North Korea would avoid showing off its nuclear capabilities when senior foreign dignitaries from Russia and China were in town," said Ankit Panda of the U.S.-based Carnegie Endowment for International Peace.

 "The personal tour for Shoigu - and Shoigu's willingness to be photographed with Kim in the course of this tour - is evidence that Moscow is complacent with North Korea's ongoing nuclear modernization," he said.
 Kim also met Chinese Communist Party Politburo member Li Hongzhong for talks and was handed a letter from Chinese President Xi Jinping, North Korean media reported.

-The visit by Li's delegation showed Xi's commitment to the North Korea-China friendship, Kim was quoted as saying by the North's KCNA state news agency.
+Li's visit showed Xi's commitment to the North Korea-China friendship, Kim was quoted as saying by KCNA.
 State media photographs showed Kim at a large flashy performance flanked by Shoigu and Li, with a backdrop that included a slogan used by the Chinese army during the Korean War vowing to "resist U.S. aggressors".

-Later on Thursday, North Korea held a widely anticipated nighttime military parade in an event expected to showcase the country's latest weapons, South Korea's Yonhap news agency reported.
+Later North Korea held a widely-anticipated nighttime military parade, an event expected to showcase its latest weapons, South Korea's Yonhap news agency reported.
 Pyongyang's state media had not reported on the parade as of Thursday night.

-'NO SECRET' White House national security spokesman John Kirby said Russia's overtures to North Korea come as the Kremlin struggles to procure arms.
+'PUTIN REACHING OUT TO OTHERS FOR WAR SUPPORT' White House national security spokesman John Kirby said Russia's overtures to North Korea reflected its difficulties procuring arms.

 "It's been no secret ...
 Mr Putin is reaching out to other countries for help and support in fighting his war in Ukraine.
 And that includes, we know, some outreach to (North Korea)," he said.
-North Korea has backed the Kremlin over the Ukraine war and has shipped weapons including infantry rockets and missiles in support of Moscow, the White House has said.
+The White House has said North Korea has shipped weapons including infantry rockets and missiles to Russia.

 North Korea and Russia deny conducting arms transactions.
 The Russian visit raises the prospect of more open support for North Korea, especially with Russia isolated by the West over its invasion of Ukraine, analysts said.